The Art of Teaching Kula Style Yoga:

 Minna Taylor – Vocal Technique

-Rebecca Ketchum – Ayurveda + teaching private clients
+Rebecca Ketchum – Ayurveda + teaching private clients, Mentor Program

 PROGRAM REQUIREMENTS: You must have a consistent yoga practice of at least 3 years and it is strongly recommended that you have a consistent Kula Flow practice of at least 6 months.
-You must have a solid understanding of the Surya Namaskar A & B practice, and be able to do urdhva danurasana, sirsasana (without the support of the wall), and adho mukha vrksasana and pincha mayurasana (with or without the wall).
 You must meet with Nikki Vilella if you are interested in the program and obtain an application directly from her.
 (If you are from out of town, a phone interview will be conducted.)
+If you have never been to Kula, it is required that you come in for class before emailing Nikki for an application and a meeting.
 It is our recommendation that professional and/or personal commitments be minimized during this time, as you will be expected to complete work and participate in mentor groups outside of classroom time.

 GRADUATION REQUIREMENTS: In order to receive a Kula Flow Fundamentals certificate of graduation, you will be required to attend all sessions, complete all out of classroom assignments, pass 2 written tests (one midterm and one final exam), and teach a Kula Flow class where you are able to demonstrate sufficient comprehension of the material covered in the training.
 In the interest of maintaining the highest possible standards for graduates of the Kula Teacher Training program, graduation is not guaranteed unless all requirements are met in full.
 Graduates of this program will be certified and considered RYT-200 by the Yoga Alliance.